kavutsss/Project-1-module3/README.md

 ## Project Manager

-A simple portfolio app built to ensure project's of the company are managed efficiently.
+A simple portfolio app built to ensure the projects of the company are managed efficiently.

 ## Features